bullhorn/rest-api-docs/source/includes/entityref/paybill/_joborderpayruleset.md

-# JobOrderBillRuleset
+# JobOrderPayRuleset

-An effective-dated entity that represents all the rules on a Job Order.
+An effective-dated entity that represents all the rules on a job order.
 JobOrderPayRuleset is the flattened entity.
 When making PUT and POST calls to JobOrderPayRuleset, the child entity, TimeLaborEvalRules, can be passed as well with all associated data.